hitsave-io/xyz/client/README.md

 long_running_function(4)
 ```

-When you run this python file, `@save` will cache the results to disk (and to
+When you run this python file, `@memo` will cache the results to disk (and to
 our cloud service).
 When you run the file again, the cache will be used rather
-than re-running the function. `@save` analyses the code-dependencies of your
+than re-running the function. `@memo` analyses the code-dependencies of your
 code and determines when to invalidate the cache.
-You can add `@save` to any
+You can add `@memo` to any
 function where the output is picklable.

 # Usage